BigFood2307/FS22_AnimalFoodCalculator/README.md

 * Choose your base animals xml (animals is vanilla, eas_animals with EAS, copy in from a map if different)
 * Choose your override xml (M+, M+ and EAS, custom).
 Use "" if you dont use M+
+* Specify the path to your eas_settings file.
+Use "" if you dont use EAS (or if you use EAS pre 2.2.0.0)
 * Give the path to your savegames placeables.xml.
 All animals will be read from there
 * List all farmIds for which the animals should be read, other farms will be ignored
 * Give the timeframe in months for which the calculation should be done